 The weather is also not the best during the February month, with frequent mist and fog shadowing the trails, especially in areas close to the Himalayas.
 It can result in unwanted delays in your trekking days.
 So, be sure to check on the weather before the trek.

 As unforgiving as the weather might be, February will offer you magnificent views of the landscapes and mountains which guarantees to provide you with an everlasting experience that you will cherish for a lifetime during the Trekking in Nepal in February

 Since February falls within Nepal’s winter season, the temperatures are still low and chilly with the climate resembling that of January.
 The temperature spikes up to around 10°C during the day and falls drastically to about 0°C during the night time.

-The higher regions see even more freezing climates with temperatures dropping upto -20°C during the nighttime.
-So if you are opting for trekking in Nepal in February, the cold environment is going to be your biggest concern.
+The higher regions see even more freezing climates with temperatures dropping upto -20°C during the nighttime, the cold environment is going to be your biggest concern.

 Also, since it is the driest time of the year, you won’t have to worry about rainfalls as there is a slim chance of it occurring.
 The early morning weather is generally misty and foggy that occasionally causes delays in air travel.

 However, during the day, the humidity falls low, and due to very few clouds, the surrounding views are crisp and sharp.
 Also, since the days are relatively shorter, you will need to start and conclude your trek during February as fast as possible.

 Occasional snowfalls on the higher elevated areas can close all the high passes and base camps cutting your trip short!
 So be sure to check on the weather before commencing the trek.